 Intention: Don’t want to be bossy; want to come across as sweet and kind.

 What’s the solution?

-I had a client at a fortune 1000 company who reported to the CEO.
-She reported that he micromanaged her.
-We were roleplaying a meeting she was to have the next day with her CEO and she said: “um this is just an initial raw draft.” “just” “initial” “raw” and “draft” all mean the same thing.
-Talk about coming across as afraid, insecure and not the highly intelligent powerhouse that she was.
+I had a client at a Fortune 1000 company who reported to the CEO.
+She divulged that he micromanaged her.
+We were role-playing a meeting she was to have the next day with her CEO, and she said: “um this is just an initial raw draft.” “just” “initial” “raw” and “draft” all mean the same thing.
+Talk about coming across as afraid, insecure, and not the highly intelligent powerhouse that she was.

 So we had her saying, “Hi [boss], here’s my draft, geta look & lemme know what you think.”
 He stopped micromanaging her shortly thereafter.
 After she began using plain, active language, with concise breath groups.

 Here’s the deal.
 If we come across as insecure, why would our superiors at work not feel the need to micromanage us?
 I suppose there are just natural micromanagers out there, but in the 20 years I’ve been doing this 98.9% have been stopped!

 This is a bit more complicated because insecurity doesn’t just disappear with a quick tip.
 We can do it, though, with a bit of determination and time.

 - You must record yourself.
 Don’t be afraid.
 Every single fantastic communicator out there has worked on their communication skills.

 - Listen to that recording 🙂 Assess yourself like a scientist.
 You take a baseline.
 Count the undermining words you use.